caiks/WBOT02/README.md

 lengthsKurtosisExcess: 0.306415
 lengthsHyperSkewness: 6.05574
 ```
-The mean path length has jumped to 18.7 with a maximum of 50 - by far the highest seen by this stage.
+The mean path length has jumped to 18.7 with a modal length considerably less at 15, but with a maximum length of 50 - by far the highest seen by this stage.
 There is a high deviation and positive skew.
 Looking at the length map suggests, however, that much of the *model* is concentrated on the dark regions -

 ![contour004_025_len_position](images/contour004_025_len_position.png)